bernardwongssg/web-app/README.md

 - the files are served from a content delivery network so we don't need to download any files Why do my CSS changes not appear?
 - Sometimes you have to close out of the server or reset browser cache. for mac it's cmd + shift + r, for windows it's ctrl + F5
+How do you deal with importing views from multiple applications?
+- In general it's good etiquette to always change the name of a views import since there's a high chance you'll import multiple views files. ex) if you want to import functions from app 'Users' and you want to import functions from app 'Blog' you'd want to do 'from users import views as user_views' and 'from blog import views as blog_views' or something similar
+What happens if I move templates over from one templates folder to another templates folder?
+- What Django does is it looks through all the 'templates' folders, starting at the app but traversing through everything if the template isn't found.
+That's why having the internal folder with the application name is common practice, it prevents any issues with similar named html files.
+If I have two applications, Blog and User, and a 'templates' folder in both, proper HTML files will be found whether the 'blog' folder and 'users' folder are within their respective Blog and Users 'template' folder or if Blog has both the 'blog' and 'users' folder in its 'template' folder and Users has nothing (or vice versa).
+You can change the way Django looks for the templates folder as well.
+Read more about this interesting Django characteristic [here](https://learndjango.com/tutorials/template-structure#:~:text=Option%201%3A%20App%20Level,before%20adding%20your%20template%20file.)